Mobsya/aseba/docs/en/thymio-device-manager.rst

 Please refer to the documentation of your distribution for more information about ``udev`` (`Arch <https://wiki.archlinux.org/index.php/udev#About_udev_rules>`_, `Debian <https://wiki.debian.org/udev>`_, `Ubuntu <http://manpages.ubuntu.com/manpages/xenial/man7/udev.7.html>`_)

 .. important::  The Thymio Device Manager does not support Thymios with a firmware 9 or older.
-Make sure to update your Thymio to the latest firmware avcailable.
+Make sure to update your Thymio to the latest firmware available.
 Some features are only available with a firmware 13 or newer.

 .. note::  The Thymio Device Manager does not support non-Thymios robots.